xoar/javobu/README.md

 ```

 Notice: we install the mecab bindings to use the shipped mecab binary of this lib.
+Of course you can install the mecab library instead, see https://github.com/SamuraiT/mecab-python3.
+Then you can use python 3.10 for javobu.

 Of course you could use another dictionary with fugashi.
 Please check the fugashi site for this: https://github.com/polm/fugashi